hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

     ]
 ```

-In this example, the spacecraft position is provided two different ways, Cartesian and sperical.
+In this example, the spacecraft position is provided in two different ways, Cartesian and spherical.
 The default value for `vectorComponents` is `["x", "y", "z"]`, and so it may be included if
 desired, as is the case with the first position parameter, `spacecraftLocationXYZ`, or omitted
 as is shown for the `magnetic_field` parameter.
 If the `units` provided is a scalar, it applies